 Commercial Recreational Watercraft Rental Permit: Permit and agreement with the city is required to launch and rent recreational watercraft from Cape Coral boat ramps and park property.
-Proof of business license and insurance required to obtain approval for use.
-Only Horton Park and Rosen Park are available for power watercraft launching. $150 per month (3 month minimum) or $1,800 per year.
+Proof of business license and insurance are required to obtain approval for use.
+Only Horton Park and Rosen Park are available for power watercraft launching. $150 per month (3-month minimum) or $1,800 per year.

 - Drivers license and vehicle registration